Guohua-liu/CALIPSO_Biomass/README.md

 2. 06_rf_pred_agb.py
 Predicts above-ground biomass using the trained random forest models based on the radar backscatter data.

-Fig 1.
-Workflow for Mapping Above-Ground Biomass from Radar Backscatter Data
+Fig 1. workflow for Mapping Above-Ground Biomass from Radar Backscatter Data